Polymer/old-docs-site/docs/polymer/polymer.md

 In this example, `name` has initial value of `null` and `nameColor` has a value of "orange".
 Thus, the `<span>`'s color will be orange.

-#### Binding objects to attribute values
+#### Binding objects and arrays to attribute values

 **Important:** Be careful when your properties are objects or arrays.
 Element registration is evaluated once.
 This means only one instance of an object used in property initialization is ever created.
 Because of the nature of `prototype`, you may run into unexpected "shared state" across different instances of the same element if you're setting an initial value for a property which is an object or array.
-Do this type of initialization in `ready()` rather than directly on the `prototype`.
+Do this type of initialization in `created()` rather than directly on the `prototype`.
 {: .alert .alert-error }

 Generally, attributes are string values, but {{site.project_title}} makes it possible to bind references between elements using attributes.
 The binding engine interprets reference bindings